npm/rfcs/accepted/0000-workspaces-part2.md

 Further example, install a **peer dependency** across a group of packages named `core`:

 ```
-$ npm workspace core install react@16 --save-peer
-$ npm ws core install react@16 --save-peer
-$ npm :core install react@16 --save-peer
+$ npm install react@16 --save-peer --workspace=core
 ```

-It should also be possible to define groups as cli arguments, so that the following example will be equivalent to the previous examples:
+**TBD:** It might also be very handy being able to define groups as cli arguments, so that the following example will be equivalent to the previous examples:

 ```
 $ npm workspace core install react@16 --save-peer --workspace-group core=core/*
 ```

+This is a currently unresolved question since pitfalls of glob usage in cli arguments have already surfaced many times during the time of discussion for this RFC.

 ## Prior Art